 Participation requirements are for the safety of the children.
 Simply Social Kids staff are not trained to address issues of physical aggression toward others.
 We are not mental health professionals as we are social skills coaches.
 Contact us if you’re uncertain about the participation requirements to discuss your situation.

 is that what you mean by aggression?

 No. We completely understand that sometimes a child will have an isolated incident and mildly and briefly lash out in frustration.
 If you have any questions about this particular issue, please feel free to contact us to discuss your child’s specific needs.

 Nadine Briggs, Director of Simply Social Kids, is an accomplished social educator.
-Nadine has expertise and certifications in bullying and cyberbullying prevention, dual graduate level certifications in Coaching Children and Teens and Coaching Children and Teens with ADHD, she is a certified Sibshop facilitator, certified in the Girl Meets World curriculum, and has been trained by the Child Anxiety Network at Boston University.
+Nadine has expertise and certifications in bullying and cyberbullying prevention and has dual graduate-level certifications in Coaching Children and Teens and Coaching Children and Teens with ADHD.
+She is a certified Sibshop facilitator, certified the Foundations of Positive Psychology from Penn State and in the Girl Meets World curriculum, and has been trained by the Child Anxiety Network at Boston University.
 She uses collaborative problem solving to teach children conflict resolution and is able to communicate social coaching in a simplified manner to children of all abilities.
-All her programs have elements to teach learned optimism, resilience and improve self-esteem.
+All her programs have elements to teach learned optimism, resilience, and improve self-esteem.
 Her life has been dedicated to teaching social awareness since 1996 when her daughter was born with Down Syndrome.
 Parenting a child with challenges provided a fertile learning environment with which to teach children how to manage complex social situations.
-Nadine also has a teenage son with ADHD.
-Nadine co-authored several books, all available on Amazon.com, How to Make & Keep Friends: Tips for Kids to Overcome 60 Common Social Challenges, How to Make & Keep Friends: Helping Your Child Achieve Social Success, I Feel Mad: Tips for Kids on Managing Angry Feelings, How to Make & Keep Friends: More Tips from our 2015 Blog Posts, and I Feel Worried: Tips for Kids on Overcoming Anxiety.
-Please visit the About Us link on our web site to learn about the qualifications of our other social coaches.
+Nadine also has a son with ADHD.
+Nadine co-authored several books (all available on Amazon.com): How to Make & Keep Friends: Tips for Kids to Overcome 60 Common Social Challenges, How to Make & Keep Friends: Helping Your Child Achieve Social Success, I Feel Mad: Tips for Kids on Managing Angry Feelings, How to Make & Keep Friends: More Tips from our 2015 Blog Posts, I Feel Worried: Tips for Kids on Overcoming Anxiety, Tips for Teens on Life and Social Success, I Need to Win: Tips for Kids on Good Sportsmanship and Bully Busting and Managing Meanies: Tips for Kids on Managing Conflict.
+Please visit the “About Us” link on our website to learn about the qualifications of our other social coaches.